Contexter/Central-Sequence-Service/Docs/Iteration 7 - A Hands-on Tutorial_ Implementing SQLite Storage with Fluent in Vapor.md

 - Integrating Fluent and SQLite for persistence.
 - Ensuring compliance with the OpenAPI specification by including fields like `comment`.
 - Resolving Swift 6 warnings related to `Sendable` classes.
-- Setting up routes and ensuring a functional service.
+- Setting up routes and ensuring a persistent, functional server for testing.

 Your application now supports robust, persistent storage with SQLite!